Video Game: The X-Files Game

 - The Charmer: Willmore tries to be charming.
 It's more funny than anything, though.

-- Come Out, Come Out, Wherever You Are: This happens if you choose to run away from the so-called CIA agents near the end of the game, which results in a forest chase.
-Willmore can hide with the agents really close to him, trying to find him in the dark forest.
+- Come Out, Come Out, Wherever You Are: This happens if you choose to run away from the so-called NSA agents towards the end of the game, which results in a forest chase.
+Willmore can hide, chased by the agents trying to find him in the dark forest.

 - Consummate Liar: Cook.
 He claims that a witness saw Wong's murder, that Smolnikoff may be behind Wong's death and Mulder and Scully's disappearance, that he was attacked and that somebody stole Scully's laptop, and so on.
 Cook is, of course, behind all this.